Congyuwang/Congyuwang/README.md

 How to contact me: leonwang998@gmail.com

-CUHKSZ BBA of Econonomics Science
+CUHKSZ BBA of Economics Science

 CUHKSZ BSc of Data Science

 Self-taught Computer Science